Data Generation-based Operator Learning for Solving Partial Differential Equations on Unbounded Domains: Numerical results

 We consider zero initial values, i.e., $\varphi_0(x) = 0, \varphi_1(x) = 0$, and $f(x,t) = 5\exp(-25x^2)$, which is an approximation of point source function.
 The reference solution $u(x,t)$ of this case is computed using a second-order finite difference method on a large enough spatial domain.
 To generate the approximate source term $f$, we choose the following form of the analytical solutions:

 The spatial domain of generating data is $[-2,2]$, and $K=2$.
 We select 5000 input function pairs, i.e., $N=5000$.
-The training loss and the error computed at a $101\times201$ spatio-temporal grid are presented in Fig.\ref{wave1d-2-loss}.
+The training loss and the error computed at a $101\times201$ spatio-temporal grid are presented in Figure \ref{wave1d-2-loss}.
 The average values of the final 20 errors are 4.98e-02, 6.60e-02, and 2.84e-02 for the relative $L^2$ error, relative $L^1$ error, and max error, respectively.
-Compared to case 1, it is relatively difficult to generate the analytical expression of this case due to the special form of the function $f$.
+Compared to case 1, it is relatively difficult to generate the appropriate analytical expression of this case due to the special form of the function $f$.
 As a result, the prediction error is also greater.
 To achieve higher accuracy, it is crucial to construct analytical expressions of higher quality.
-Finally, we draw the reference solution, the prediction solution, and the absolute error in Fig.\ref{wave1d-2-sol}.
+The results of the robustness test are shown on the right side of Figure \ref{wave1d-2-loss}.
+It can be observed that when adding 1\% and 10\% noise to f, the prediction error of the model remains at the same level.
+Finally, we draw the reference solution, the prediction solution, and the absolute error of the target PDE in Figure \ref{wave1d-2-sol}.